-Another, equally good and very popular Thai cooking school worth checking out is Kati Culinary, also based in Klong Prao.
+Other, equally good and very popular Thai cooking schoosl worth checking out are Kati Culinary and Napalai – both also based in Klong Prao.

 Trekking on Koh Chang has become more and more popular in the last few years.
 This is mainly down to a few small companies starting to get more organised by arranging tours across different parts of the island.

 It is not easy to trek independently on the island as there aren’t any easy to follow trails.
 So most visitors choose to go with a guide who will not only know all the different routes but also point out wildlife the untrained eye may not spot.
 The main routes are around the Klong Son Valley and Klong Prao beach, Kai Bae area.
 There is also the cross-island trail connecting Klong Plu waterfall with Than Mayom waterfall.

 If you’re feeling overly energetic, then there are also routes scaling up the two highest peaks on Koh Chang.
 Salak Phet (744m) and Khao Jom Prasad (630m), the latter rewarding you with views over the White Sand beach.

 The guides offer half day or full day treks, with transfers, food, water and most importantly mosquito repellent included in the price.
 Three of the most popular trekking companies on Koh Chang are Tan Trekking, Koh Chang Jungle Trekking, and Jungle Fever Trekking.
 All come with great reviews and glowing reports.